tanmaster/EVM-Simulator/README.md

 ### Sending a Transaction
 If you have loaded a contract and filled in the parameters or the raw data field, the next thing to do (before clicking send transaction) is to specify the debug mode.
 There are two options:
-- If you are in debug mode only, you will need to click through a transactions' execution steps one by one.
+- If you are in debug mode only, you will need to click through a transaction's execution steps one by one.
 However you can also specify the amount of steps to do at once.
 - If you do not feel like stepping through the execution manually (by clicking on step), you can also tick the Auto Mode checkbox.
 For this you can also specify a stepping duration, a timespan for which the program will pause in between each step.

-Either way, you can always abort a transactions' execution (the storage changes made thus far will stay) if you made a mistake or don't want to sit through the execution.
+Either way, you can always abort a transaction's execution (the storage changes made thus far will stay) if you made a mistake or don't want to sit through the execution.

 #### Notes on Input Format